poojandpatel/associated-eye-physicians/_pages/splash-page.md

     - label: "Services Offered"
       url: /services/

-excerpt: "The Associated Eye Physicians practice has grown to encompass several offices, serving northern New Jersey: Clifton, Elizabeth, Newark, Pompton Lakes, Westfield, and East Orange.
+excerpt: "The Associated Eye Physicians practice has grown to encompass several offices, serving northern New Jersey: Clifton, Elizabeth, Newark, Pompton Lakes, and Westfield.
 All while maintaining the family-oriented ambiance that allows the team to work behind the scene to deliver personalized eye care."
-description: "Associated Eye Physicians is a full-service eye care practice in Northern New Jersey - Clifton, Elizabeth, Newark, Pompton lakes, Westfield, and East Orange.
+description: "Associated Eye Physicians is a full-service eye care practice in Northern New Jersey - Clifton, Elizabeth, Newark, Pompton lakes, and Westfield.
 We offer a wide range of services, including comprehensive eye exams, vision therapy, and contact lens fittings."

 intro:
   - title: 'Our Mission'